parcelLab/parcellab-chrome-plugin/README.md

 -->

 ## Usage

+- From the options page enter your parcelLab account id, api token and select your language
+- Open the extension from the extension bar or in the sidepanel
+- Search for information by order number or tracking number

 <!---
 Provide instructions and examples so users/contributors can use the project.
 This will make it easy for them in case they encounter a problem – they will always have a place to reference what is expected.*